l0drex/Intellij-KDE-Breeze-Theme/docs/CONTRIBUTING.md

       5. Select your renamed file.
       6. Have fun! 🎉
 4. Check out how the theme looks (see _Testing_ for editor color schemes).
+5. Commit your change.
+Every commit must only contain changes that can be described with one note (for example _Fix background color of buttons_).
+   Commit messages should be short while providing a clear description of what has been changed.
+They must start with a capital `A` and should start with a verb.
+   If the commit fixes a specific issue, you can write `Fix #ID`, where ID is the ID of the issue.
+This will close the mentioned issue once the commit goes into the main branch.
+   > [💡](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/) If you are a developer and push directly into the main branch, you can start your message with `[skip actions]` to skip the action workflow that runs tests.
+This is especially usefull since the workflow takes some time.
+Only use this for documentation or if you already tested the code locally.
-5. Push your changes to your repository.
+7. Push your commits to your repository.
-6. Mark the pull request as _ready for review_.
+8. Mark the pull request as _ready for review_.

 ### ✔️ Testing
 This section covers the process of testing out UI schemes.
 To preview an editor scheme, hitting apply in the color scheme section of the settings menu is enough.